venkatreddysangita/venkatpublicrepo/README.md

 ### Below are the Post-Deployment steps after importing the solution
 Create Teams CS Agent Team, CS Manager Team.
-All users to the team for the testing purpose.
-These are to be used in setting up the column security profiles in the admin center
+Add users to the team as needed for the testing purpose.
+These teams will be used in setting up the column security profiles in the admin center

 ![TeamCreation](https://github.com/venkatreddysangita/venkatpublicrepo/assets/145289091/15a3f479-5c7a-49c6-b650-7dd61d1778c6)